accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 This criterion is very complex to assess and requires a certain mastery of all interoperability concepts and standards.

-We recommend that you ask the application publisher to check that all the requirements described in criterion *6.2.3 Interoperability* of European standard EN&nbsp;301&nbsp;549 are met.
+We recommend to ask the application publisher to check that all the requirements described in criterion *6.2.3 Interoperability* of European standard EN&nbsp;301&nbsp;549 are met.

 It is also advisable to search the documentation or ask the application publisher directly.